dmbarbour/glas/docs/GlasObject.md

 ## Varnats, Lengths, and Offsets

-A varnat is encoded with a prefix '1*0' encoding length in bytes, followed by 7 data bits per prefix bit, msb to lsb order.
+A varnat is encoded with a prefix '1*0' encoding a length in bytes, followed by 7 data bits per prefix bit, msb to lsb order.
 For example:

         0nnnnnnn
         10nnnnnn nnnnnnnn